DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-kienairaa/README.md

 * This week, we were introduce to a new topic which is the different Methods of proofs.
 * I was able to easily understand Direct Proof and Proof by Contraposition becuase it seems to be just like proving using mathematical ways.
 * I think the easiest among the methods so far is the Vacuous and Trivial Proofs.
 Because in Vacuous Proof, we just need to show that p is false so that the given statement is already proven and in Trivial Proof, q must be proven to be true so that the statement will be proven true.

+#WEEK 4
+* This week, we learned about Mathematical Induction.
+* Mathematical Induction includes two steps: 1.)
+Basis Step 2.)
+Direct Proof.
+* We were also introduced to Summation.
+* This one's quite confusing becausew we were given an example where we need to look for an equation.
+I'm not really good iin coming up with an equation for a certain example that's why I find this topic quite challenging.
+* Still, we need to prove that the equation we come up with is true using Mathematical Induction.
+* Then we were introduced with Recursive/Inductice Definition.
+* The first step is Basis step where we specify the value of the function at zero.
+And the  next step would be find an equation for finding the value of the integer.
+* Lastly, we were inrtoduced to Recursive Definition --an algorithm is recursive  if it solves a problem by reducing it to an instance of the same problem with smaller input.